BAUDOTlab/Human_fetal_heart_atlas/figures/README.md

-Store any high-quality figures, plots, or images used in the paper.
+This folder stores high-quality figures, plots, or images used in the paper.